-Oli Newman is a composer and pianist based in London.
-He has written and performed music for, amongst others, Rambert Dance Company, FFIN dance, Lauren Cuthbertson, Tamara Mclorg and the Martha Graham Company.
-He recently scored the feature film ‘The Glass Man’ starring Neve Campbell and Andy Nyman.
+Oli newman is a composer and pianist based in London.
+He has written and performed music for, amongst others, Rambert Dance Company, FFIN Dance, Lauren Cuthbertson, Tamara McLorg and the Martha Graham Company as well as scored the feature film ‘The Glass Man’ starring Neve Campbell and Andy Nyman.

 Richard Anthony Jay

-Richard Anthony Jay is a composer/musician based in SW England.
+Richard anthony jay is a composer/musician based in sw england.
 Entirely self-taught, he has worked in music all of his adult life.
-After many years in Popular music, his music became more Classical-focused, with the release of two solo albums in 2009 and 2011 (“This Is What I Live For” and “Imperfect Beauty”) featuring Grammy-winner Davy Spillane and members of The Halle Orchestra.
-He’s been interviewed by Classic FM, and received coverage in MUSO, Future Music and International Piano magazines.
-His music has been used in hundreds of TV shows worldwide including NCIS and BBC’s Top Gear and has been heard on BBC Radio 2, BBC Radio 3, BBC 6 Music and even Kiss FM.
+After many years in popular music, his music became more classical-focused, with the release of two solo albums in 2009 and 2011 (“This is what I live for” and “Imperfect beauty”) featuring grammy-winner Davy Spillane and members of the Halle Orchestra.
+He’s been interviewed by Classic FM, and received coverage in Muso, Future Music and international piano magazines.
+His music has been used in hundreds of tv shows worldwide including NCIS and BBC’s Top Gear and has been heard on BBC Radio 2, BBC Radio 3, BBC 6 Music and Kiss FM.

-Maria is a young Spanish photographer that left her Civil Engineering degree in Spain 7 years ago to start a career as a professional photographer in the UK.
+Maria is a young spanish photographer that left her civil engineering degree in Spain 7 years ago to start a career as a professional photographer in the UK.
 She has over 5 years of experience in events, portraits, interiors, food and performance.
 She has a great understanding of lighting which allows her to deliver great results in any photographic field.
-Still based in the UK, Maria has had the opportunity to work internationally, having been commissioned for work around the world and recently shot for the company’s 2015 work, ‘Written In The Ground’.
+Still based in the UK, Maria has had the opportunity to work internationally, having been commissioned for work around the world.

 When he turned 6, Michaël Boucherie was first thrust an 8mm film camera in his hands by his loving mother.
 Her passion for film proved infectious and the moving image has remained a fascination ever since.
-At 9 he started training in classical ballet, which eventually led him to graduate from the Amsterdam School of the Arts with a BA in Modern Dance.
+At 9 he started training in classical ballet, which eventually led him to graduate from the Amsterdam School of the Arts with a BA in modern dance.
 It was only natural for him to soon start exploring the area where dance and film meet.
 As a dance video artist, Michaël has teamed up with Tony Thatcher, Fred Gehrig and Chloe Aliyanni among others.
-He also works as a cinematographer and shot the 2013 Grand Remi Award winning ‘Hoe kan ik u helpen?’ by Wouter Wiggeleer.
-While studying for an MFA Creative Practice at Trinity Laban Conservatoire of Music and Dance, Michaël quickly became aware of Jack’s enthusiasm for dance and his choreographic ability.
-Subsequently, Michaël joined Jack Philp Company’s group of collaborators both as photographer and videographer.
-He is thrilled to be a part of this and is looking forward to many interesting projects to come.
+He also works as a cinematographer and shot the 2013 grand remi award winning ‘Hoe Kan Ik U Helpen?’ by Wouter Wiggeleer.
+While studying for an MfA creative practice at Trinity Laban Conservatoire of Music and Dance, Michaël subsequently began collaborating with Jack Philp Dance.

 Jessica is an emerging theatre director and dramaturg with an interest in movement and contemporary dance.
-She is currently working for Guildford Shakespeare Company as an administrator and workshop leader.
-Jessica is also a resident assistant director to theatre director Charlotte Conquest.
-In 2015, she graduated from University of Exeter with a BA Hons in Drama.
+Jessica has worked for Guildford Shakespeare Company as well as a resident assistant director to theatre director Charlotte Conquest.
+In 2015, she graduated from University of Exeter with a BA (hons) in drama.
 During her degree, she discovered her love for directing, devising and storytelling.
-Whilst at Exeter, Jessica was the Artistic Director of Theatre with Teeth 2014/15, a society which favours new writing and devised work.
-She is delighted to join Jack Philp Company as a dramaturg.
-Having already worked with Jack during her sixth form years, she is now excited to start creating work with him and his company.
+Whilst at Exeter, Jessica was the artistic director of Theatre with Teeth 2014/15, a society which favours new writing and devised work before later going on to study at Ecole Jacques Lecoq in Paris.

-Assistant Directing credits include: Botallack O’ Clock (Third Man Theatre, Old Red Lion Theatre), Alice in Wonderland (Guildford Shakespeare Company, St Mary’s Church Guildford), Henry V (Creation Theatre, Castle Unlocked Oxford), The Norman Conquests (Duelling Productions, Theatro Technis), The Secret Garden (University of Chichester), The Other School (Woking College, Bedlam Theatre), Boys (Open Letter Theatre Company, Edinburgh Fringe 2015).
+Assistant directing credits include: Botallack O’ Clock (Third Man Theatre, Old Red Lion Theatre), Alice in Wonderland (Guildford Shakespeare Company, St Mary’s Church Guildford), Henry V (Creation Theatre, Castle Unlocked Oxford), The Norman Conquests (Duelling Productions, Theatro Technis), The Secret Garden (University of Chichester), The Other School (Woking College, Beldam Theatre), Boys (Open Letter Theatre Company, Edinburgh Fringe 2015).

 Dr Beatriz Calvo-Merino

-Currently based at the Cognitive Neuroscience Research Unit at City University; Dr Calvo-Merino is a cognitive neuroscientist trained at University College London and Universidad Complutense Madrid (Spain).
-Her initial PhD work with Professor Patrick Haggard investigated neurocognitive mechanisms involved in action observation, expertise and dance, using neuroimaging methods.
-As a postdoctoral researcher at the Institute of Cognitive Neuroscience she extended her work on to the neural mechanism of aesthetic perception on performing arts.
-Lately, she has developed a new line of research that focus on the neurocognition of understanding and feeling emotional expressions of others in the healthy brain, in the pathology (i.e. autism population), and the expert performer (i.e. artist).
-During her studies she has established collaborations with the dance community, (e.g. Royal Opera House Ballet (ROH2), Laban Dance Centre, Mavin Khoo, Tom Sapsford, Random Dance Company -Wayne McGregor).
-Her work has been funded by British Academy, Economical and Social Research Council (ESRC), Leverhulme Trust, Wellcome Trust Sci/Art projects, Ramon y Cajal Fellowship, City University Fellowship.
+Currently based at the Cognitive Neuroscience Research Unit at City University; Dr Calvo-Merino is a Cognitive Neuroscientist trained at University College London and Universidad Complutense Madrid (Spain).
+Her initial phd work with Professor Patrick Haggard investigated neurocognitive mechanisms involved in action observation, expertise and dance, using neuroimaging methods.
+As a postdoctoral researcher at the institute of cognitive neuroscience she extended her work on to the neural mechanism of aesthetic perception on performing arts.
+Lately, she has developed a new line of research that focus on the neurocognition of understanding and feeling emotional expressions of others in the healthy brain, in the pathology (I.E. autism population), and the expert performer (I.E. artist).
+During her studies she has established collaborations with the dance community, (e.G. Royal Opera House Ballet (ROH2), Laban Dance Centre, Mavin Khoo, Tom Sapsford, Company Wayne McGregor).
+Her work has been funded by British Academy, Economical and Social Research Council (ESRC), Leverhulme Trust, Wellcome Trust sci/art projects, Ramon Y Cajal Fellowship, City University Fellowship.

-Carol J Jones is an innovative young composer who recently finished an MMus in Composition at Cardiff University.
+Carol j jones is an innovative young composer who recently finished an Mmus in composition at Cardiff University.
 Originally a dancer, her unique approach to composition encompasses everything from neurons to the universe.
-Her first movement from Songs from the Stars was recently performed by the BBC National Orchestra of Wales as part of Composition: Wales.
+Her first movement from songs from the stars was recently performed by the BBC National Orchestra of Wales as part of composition: Wales.
 Her work Bulawayo Railway was met to positive praise whilst studying at the Dartington International Summer School with Judith Weir and the Heath Quartet.
-This year premieres have included All Shall be Well, a commission from the Godolphin Vocal Ensemble for International Women’s Day 2017, and A Commonwealth for Peace, for The Commonwealth Resounds! at Westminster Abbey.
-In addition she is an accomplished singer, having been a Choral Scholar with BBC National Chorus of Wales, and violinist, having performed the Tchaikovsky Violin Concerto with the Watford Youth Orchestra.
-Jones was supported by a Postgraduate Scholarship at Cardiff University, studying under Robert Fokkens, Louis Johnson and Arlene Sierra.
-Upcoming engagements include taking part in the St Magnus International Festival Composers Course with The Assembly Project and at Cheltenham Music Festival Composers Academy with Joby Burgess.
-Jones is currently engaged as a Graduate Musician-in-Residence at The Purcell School.
+Other work include All Shall Be Well, a commission from the Godolphin Vocal Ensemble for international women’s day 2017, and A Commonwealth for Peace, for the Commonwealth Resounds! at Westminster Abbey.
+In addition she is an accomplished singer, having been a choral scholar with BBC National Chorus of Wales, and violinist, having performed the Tchaikovsky violin concerto with the Watford Youth Orchestra.
+Jones was supported by a postgraduate scholarship at Cardiff University, studying under Robert Fokkens, Louis Johnson and Arlene Sierra.
+She has also been involved in the St Magnus International Festival composers course with the Assembly Project, Cheltenham Music Festival Composers Academy with Joby Burgess as well as musician-in-residence at the Purcell School.